mnrahulkini94/FlashDB/README.md

 # FlashDB
-A simple, yet robust Java-based command line interface for connecting and interacting with Oracle Database
+A simple, yet robust Java-based command line interface for connecting and interacting with Oracle Database.
+Developers welcome!